 What Station District solves

-The practical arrival lane for train access, arena nights, and modern hotels that keep logistics easy.
+The practical arrival area for train access, arena nights, and modern hotels that keep logistics easy.

-The practical arrival lane for train access, arena nights, and modern hotels that keep logistics easy.
+The practical arrival area for train access, arena nights, and modern hotels that keep logistics easy.

 What it feels like: Functional, connected, and easiest on logistics when the trip has arrival friction.

-Choose this lane when: Train arrivals, event weekends, and travelers who want to keep the first and last mile simple.
+Choose this area when: Train arrivals, event weekends, and travelers who want to keep the first and last mile simple.

-Each Providence district should answer one thing clearly: why you would choose it instead of another lane.
+Each Providence district should answer one thing clearly: why you would choose it instead of another area.

-The practical arrival lane for train access, arena nights, and modern hotels that keep logistics easy.
+The practical arrival area for train access, arena nights, and modern hotels that keep logistics easy.

 Train arrivals, event weekends, and travelers who want to keep the first and last mile simple.